vapor/docs/auth/request.md

 ## Credentials

 Both Basic and Bearer return something that conforms to `Credentials`.
-You can always create a custom `Credentials` object for authorization by conforming your own class to `Credentials` or by manually creating an `APIKey` or `AccessToken`.
+You can always create a custom `Credentials` object for authentication by conforming your own class to `Credentials` or by manually creating an `APIKey`, `AccessToken`, or `Identifier`.

 ```swift
 let key = AccessToken(string: "apikey123")
 ```

-### Form
+### Input

 You can also create credentials from form or JSON data.